kayrazapt007/filesharing/README.md

 Terminate batch job (Y/N):
 **Please respond with `N`**, otherwise other Python applications running on your system may be affected or unexpectedly closed.

+## ⚠️ This web application has not been tested on macOS systems yet.

 ## 🛠 Installation and Usage

 1. Ensure **Python 3** is installed on your system.